Longitudinal Dynamics of Large and Small Systems from a 3D Bayesian Calibration of RHIC Top-energy Collision Data: Full observable posteriors for independent system calibrations

 \section{Full observable posteriors for independent system calibrations}

 In Section~\ref{sec:system_calibrations} we show and discuss the posterior for a selection of observables in the Au-Au and d-Au independent calibrations.
-In Figs.~\ref{fig-observable-posterior-AuAu} and \ref{fig-observable-posterior-dAu} in this appendix, we show for completeness a fuller set of observable posteriors for those calibrations as plotted in Fig.~\ref{fig-observable-posterior} for the default calibration.
+In Figs.~\ref{fig-observable-posterior-AuAu} and \ref{fig-observable-posterior-dAu} in this appendix, we show for completeness a fuller set of observable posteriors for those calibrations as plotted in Fig.~\ref{fig-observable-posterior} for the default calibration, again using the emulator to estimate the model predictions for one hundred thousand samples of the respective posteriors.